Azure/iot-edge-v1/samples/hello_world/README.md

-# Azure IoT Gateway SDK - Hello World
+# Azure IoT Edge - Hello World

-This document provides a detailed overview of the Hello World sample [code](./src) which uses the fundamental components of the Azure IoT Gateway SDK architecture to log a hello world message to a file every 5 seconds.
+This document provides a detailed overview of the Hello World sample [code](./src) which uses the fundamental components of Azure IoT Edge architecture to log a hello world message to a file every 5 seconds.

 # The walkthrough covers

 1.  **Dev box setup** - steps necessary to build and run the sample
-2.  **Concepts** - conceptual overview of the components that compose any gateway created with the SDK
+2.  **Concepts** - conceptual overview of the components that compose any gateway created with Azure IoT Edge
 3.  **Hello World sample architecture** - describes how the concepts apply to the sample and how the components fit together
 4.  **Detailed architecture** - detailed view of the Hello World sample's architecture
 5.  **How to build the sample**